conjure-cp/conjure/docs/essence.rst

 #.
 Related to number of occurrences of values in the multi-set: "minOccur", and "maxOccur".

 Since a multi-set domain is infinite without a "size", "maxSize", or "maxOccur" attribute, one of these attributes is mandatory to define a finite domain.

+To explicitly specify a multi-set, use a parenthesized list of values, preceded by the keyword ``mset``.

 Function domains
 ~~~~~~~~~~~~~~~~